Acts 3:12-19; Psalm 4; 1 John 3:1-7; Luke 24:36b-48

 Hope in the midst of troubles, disappointments, and fear

 After an invitation to dine with these two weary travelers, Luke records, “When he was at the table with them, he took bread, gave thanks, broke it and began to give it to them.
-Then their eyes were opened and they recognized him, and he disappeared from their sight.”
+Then their eyes were opened, and they recognized him, and he disappeared from their sight.”
 Before these two disciples had encountered the post-resurrection Savior, they were dismayed, disappointed, lost, and untethered.
 Their Lord had been crucified and all hope seemed lost, but Jesus showed up and opened their eyes to hope.
 Then, through that hope and transformed assurance, they discovered their renewed vocational calling, which was to go and tell the story.
+That is our vocation as baptized Christians and our mission in the world.

 My Desire or God’s Desire

-Now if you have ever been a part of any human organization, you will have experienced disappointment, just like Jesus’ early followers.
-Even in the church, we can become paralyzed to inaction and complacency, especially when unexpected things happen, when our comfortable places are tipped over, or when we become disappointed when things happen we do not understand, cannot control, or are outside our own desires.
-Like those early disciples who had great expectations of Jesus after the crucifixion happened, when they discovered his mission did not include the role of mighty ruler and over thrower of the Romans, and that he would be killed, they lost hope.
+Have you ever been a part of the perfect community?
+If you have ever been a part of any human organization, you have experienced disappointment just like Jesus’ early followers.
+Even in the church, we can become paralyzed to inaction and complacency, especially when unexpected things happen, when our comfortable places are tipped over, or when we become disappointed.
+When things happen that we do not understand, or cannot control, or are outside our own desires, disenchantment can emerge.
+Like those early disciples who had great expectations of Jesus, those seemed to be dashed because of the crucifixion.
+When they discovered his mission did not include the role of a mighty ruler and over thrower of the Roman regime; and when they realized he would be killed, they lost hope.

 Negativity, fearfulness, uncertainty emerges in our disappointments.
 Despondency can be a syndrome in the church, and it can paralyze us from the calling God has in store for us.
 For example, when we encounter change that we don’t like, or something new happens, or when God bursts in unexpectedly, we might react with, “we’ve never done that before,” or “I’m not going to budge on this one,” or “this change will not stand,” or “why can’t it be like it used to be.”
-Maybe those are the times we should practice discernment and prayer.
-Maybe we should seek God through prayer and question our own motives asking, “Is my response or are my actions now, more about me seeking God’s desire or am I seeking my own desire?
+Maybe those are the times we should practice discernment and prayer and reject disappointment and despair.
+Maybe we should seek God’s will for us through prayer, questioning our own motives and asking, “Is my response or are my actions now, more about me seeking God’s desire or am I seeking my own desire?

 Faith – Miracles

 Webster’s online dictionary describes “Miracles” as an extremely outstanding or unusual event, thing, or accomplishment.
-Last Sunday, I gathered with some very incredibly well prepared Christian young men from St. Monica’s, who will be confirmed by Bishop Howe next Sunday.
-Thank you Antoinetta, Mary, and Scott for your fine work preparing these young adults.
-I gave these young men an opportunity to ask me some tough faith questions and try and “stump the priest.”
+A few years ago, I was meeting with five teenaged men and their youth leaders, who were going to be confirmed the following Sunday.
+I gave these young men an opportunity to ask me some tough faith questions and try to “stump the priest.”
 There were some really tough questions like, “If you were not a Christian, what religion would you follow?”
-But one awesome young man asked me a very profound and insightful question.
+But one young man asked me a very profound and insightful question.
 He asked, “Fr.
 Eric, do you believe in miracles?”
 I first gave him the seminary non-committal answer which was “the early church’s experience of Jesus ministry included miraculous acts by Our Lord, and billions of Christians over the centuries have held these acts in high regard and considered them to be true.”

 Then I thought about the question, searched deep in my soul, and I cut through the theological rhetoric and I offered this heartfelt answer, “In my own life, I have experienced things I cannot explain, and somehow through that mystery, I believe God was guiding and directing me and those around me.”
-I have seen people experience healing, I have seen people experience incredible circumstances, and I have prayed with people who have experienced new life in all things.
-Yes, I believe in miracles.
+I have seen people experience healing, I have seen people experience incredible life change, and I have prayed with people who have experienced new life in all things.
+Yes, I believe in miracles.”
+I am not sure he fully understood my answer, but I planted a seed of faith in him that day.
 You see, when we live in the mystery of God’s “What if,” the possibility of God bursting forth in our lives is real.
 It is then that Christian community discovers our true vocation, our purpose, and our mission.

 Theologian Sarah Henrich once wrote, “Followers are made into witnesses who will have the power they need to understand and to teach, to speak of what they have seen and what they have learned, to share with others what God has been up to in Jesus: the keeping of God’s promise to be God of all people and bring God’s own reign into reality for us.”(1) In 2 Corinthians 4:7 (NRSV) we hear Paul’s encouragement to that early community, ”But we have this treasure in clay jars, so that it may be made clear that this extraordinary power belongs to God and does not come from us.”
 I believe that when God leads us and we practice discerning listening, all things are possible, and we will find our vocation, our mission, our calling as disciples of Jesus Christ.